I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_bth_enumerator_info.md

 ## Members

-`Action`
+`EnumeratorType`

 Reserved for use by the Bluetooth driver stack.
 Do not use.

-`DeviceString`

-The device string for the remote device.

-`EnumeratorType`
+`Action`

 Reserved for use by the Bluetooth driver stack.
 Do not use.

+`Port`

+If the enumeration was caused by a connection request, this member contains the device's port
+     number.
+Otherwise, this value is undefined.
+For a L2CAP connection request, the port number also identifies the Protocol/Service Multiplexer (PSM) that is being connected to.
+For an RFCOMM connection request, this is an RFCOMM data link connection identifier (DLCI).

 `Flags`